The CGA-IGC Education Committee is pleased to announce the 2021 series about inherited GI cancers!

 Health Professional Trainees (genetic counseling students, residents, fellows): $25

-Plan to join us for more webinars over the course of the year!
+Plan to join us for the final webinar later this year!

-Stay tuned for more information about the speakers and dates for these topics:
+Stay tuned for more information about the speakers and date for this topic:

 All past CGA-IGC Webinars are still available FREE to all CGA members on the member's portal.